Thodoriskoutou/svelte-email-builder/README.md

 - Although the ground work for multi-user workflow is there, there's no ACL whatsoever.
 All users can see and edit all templates.
 - Due to the above multiple users editing the same template can result in data loss.
-- You need a reverse proxy and 2 FQDNs (1 for pocketbase and 1 for email builder) in order to use the docker deployment, else:
-  1. Images will be uploaded, but won't show in the frontend
+- You need a reverse proxy and 2 FQDNs (1 for pocketbase and 1 for email builder) in order to use the docker deployment, else images will be uploaded, but won't show in the frontend
-  2. You cannot use oAuth2
-- apart from an SSL enabled FQDN, oAuth2 needs:
+- oAuth2 needs:
+  1. to use email builder's `/auth/callback/[provider]` as your redirect url, instead if pocketbase's
-  1. a realtime (websocket) connection, which needs to be supported by your reverse proxy/ies. e.g. Cloudflare uses quik (HTTP 3), which needs to be enabled locally.
+  2. a realtime (websocket) connection, which needs to be supported by your reverse proxy/ies. e.g. Cloudflare uses quik (HTTP 3), which needs to be enabled locally.
 For chromium based browsers: `chrome://flags/#enable-quic`
-  2. to open a popup, which might be blocked. check your address bar.
+  3. to open a popup, which might be blocked. check your address bar.
 For Safari see here: https://github.com/pocketbase/pocketbase/discussions/2429#discussioncomment-5943061

 # 🛠️ Tech Stack
 - Frontend: Svelte 5